zeedtanue/remotemore-assesment-fe/README.md

+# RemoteMore Assesment Frontend
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to install

+ - Clone or download the repository.
+ - Run `yarn` in the commandline
+ - Run `yarn start` to run the project
 ## Available Scripts

 In the project directory, you can run: